0

 Accessory Dwelling Units

-The guidance in the sections that follow summarizes the key requirements of HB24-1152 but is not a substitute for a close reading of the law itself.
+The guidance in the sections that follow is not a substitute for a close reading of the law itself.
 The law contains some exceptions to its basic requirements, and addresses additional issues not covered in this summary.
 The following does not constitute legal advice, and local governments are encouraged to consult with their municipal or county attorney for that purpose.

 Legislation (HB 24-1152) implementation work is ongoing.
 Please check back regularly for updates.